dmpeppin/BootCamp_Homework/Homework Week15.md

 #### Web Server Infrastructure

-Web application infrastructure includes  sub-components and external applications that provide  efficiency, scalability, reliability, robustness, and most critically, security.

-- The same advancements made in web applications that provide users these conveniences are the same components that criminal hackers use to exploit them.
-Prudent security administrators need to be aware of how to harden such systems.

 Use the graphic below to answer the following questions:

 | Stage 1        | Stage 2             | Stage 3                 | Stage 4              | Stage 5          |